aircodelabs/documate/ui/README.md

-# Documate Integrations
+# Documate UI Components

-The plugins for integrating Documate into your documentation site.
-Supported frameworks:
+The UI components to integrate Documate into the framework of your choice.
+Support frameworks:

 - [Vitepress](./vitepress/)
 - Docusaurus (coming soon)